Bryan Chiu

-Bryan Chiu (born August 16, 1974) is the former offensive line coach for the BC Lions of the Canadian Football League (CFL) and current head coach of Vancouver College.
-He was a professional Canadian football centre for the Montreal Alouettes from 1997 to 2009.
-He has also served as the offensive line coach for the Toronto Argonauts and Ottawa Redblacks.
+Bryan Chiu (born August 16, 1974) is the head coach of the Vancouver College football team, the Fighting Irish.
+He is a former professional Canadian football centre for the Montreal Alouettes of the Canadian Football League (CFL) from 1997 to 2009 and was an offensive line coach for the Toronto Argonauts, Ottawa Redblacks, and BC Lions.
+He is a three-time Grey Cup champion after winning as a player with the Alouettes in 2002 and 2009 and as a coach with the Redblacks in 2016.
+He is a member of the Canadian Football Hall of Fame and the BC Football Hall of Fame.

 High school

 Chiu played football in high school for the Vancouver College Fighting Irish in Vancouver, British Columbia.

 College years

 Chiu started his college football career playing ball for the Pacific Tigers and transferred to Washington State when Pacific dropped its football program.
 He started all 11 games he played with the Washington State Cougars in 1996 and graduated in 1997 with a degree in Sports Management.

 Professional career

 Since joining the Montreal Alouettes in 1997 Chiu proved himself to be one of the top centres in the CFL.
 He was honoured as both a CFL and East Division All-Star from 2000 consecutively through to 2006 and won the Most Outstanding Lineman in 2002.
 Chiu was the Alouettes' Most Outstanding Linesman in both 2001 and 2002 and helped his team win the 90th Grey Cup.
 In 2006, he was named to the honour roll of the TSN Top 50 CFL Players.
 On June 6, 2010 on CFL Training Camp opening, Chiu announced his retirement after 13 seasons with the Montreal Alouettes, through his Twitter account.

+Chiu was inducted into the BC Football Hall of Fame in 2023.
+He was announced as a member of the Canadian Football Hall of Fame 2025 class on June 12, 2025.